0xUb1k/0xUb1k.github.io/src/content/posts/babyheap/index.md

   	return mid ^ (mid>>24)
 ```
 :::
-Then, by reallocating the two chunks, the allocator would return the address of the GOT as the second allocation (the first 16 bytes get zeroed out, look at the info callout below), we could then:
+Then, by reallocating the two chunks, the allocator would return the address of the GOT as the second allocation (the first 16 bytes get zeroed out, look at the note below), we could then:

-1. **Read** from the GOT by reading from the second chunk to leak a `libc` address.
+1. **Read** from the GOT by reading from the second chunk to leak a libc address, but this only works with ‘fwrite()’ or similar because the first 0x10 bytes are null pointers terminating ‘printf’ or ‘puts’ instantly.
 2. **Overwrite** a GOT entry (`free`) with the address of `system()`, giving us a shell the next time that function is called.

 :::note